Submitting a FAFSA

 1) Creating an FSA ID

-If you are a first-time applicant, you (the student) and your FAFSA Contributors must each create their own Federal Student Aid (FSA) ID.
+If you are a first-time applicant, you (the student) and your FAFSA Contributors must each create your own Federal Student Aid (FSA) ID.

 For dependent students, at least one parent must create an FSA ID.